 I needed all the blessings I could get.

-After I placed my incense in the pot and left it to disintegrate to bring my prayer with into the world of the gods, I entered the dimly lit Samnak where Ajarn Neng awaited.
+After I placed my incense in the pot and left it to disintegrate to bring my prayer into the world of the gods, I entered the dimly lit Samnak where Ajarn Neng awaited.

 Why you SHOULD choose an Ajarn for your safe Sak Yant Tattoo